RetroSquareGroup/putlamu/README.md

  2. Install Vagrant (http://www.vagrantup.com/downloads)
  2. From within this project, run `vagrant up`
  3. Navigate browser to http://192.168.58.101/
- 4. Run `npm run dev` to start build process
+ 4. Run `npm run dev` to start build process (you can do this on your host or from within the VM--access via `vagrant ssh`)